cpacker/MemGPT/README.md

 ### Interactive CLI commands

+These are the commands for the CLI, **not the Discord bot**!
+The Discord bot has separate commands you can see in Discord by typing `/`.

-While using MemGPT via the CLI you can run various commands:
+While using MemGPT via the CLI (not Discord!) you can run various commands:

 ```text
 //